-If you’re a parent using Similac, Alimentum or EleCare infant formulas, here’s updated facts on the ongoing product recall.
+If you’re a parent using Similac, Alimentum or EleCare infant formula, here are updated facts on the ongoing product recall.

 As the U.S. Food and Drug Administration investigates, Abbott Nutrition has recalled certain powdered formulas made at its Sturgis, Mich., facility.
 The products have been linked to bacterial infections in five babies.
 All had to be hospitalized and two died, possibly due to their infections.
 The illnesses occurred in Minnesota, Ohio and Texas between Sept.
 16, 2021, and Jan.
 4, 2022.